FACULTY & STAFF

 While exploring literature and history with her students, Mrs. McClaflin continues to be inspired by the perseverance of Christian from A Pilgrim’s Progress, the love of Jesus and others fervently displayed in the midst of hardship by Betsie Ten Boom, and the steadfastness of William Tyndale.

-Ms. Moody began her teaching career in 1990, serving a combined seven years at private schools and four years at public schools.
+Ms. Moody began her teaching career in 1990, serving a combined twelve years at private schools and four years at public schools.
 Her experience spans preschool to high school, and includes homeschooling through the 4th grade.
-She is the proud parent of three students at Petra, where she began teaching in 2012.
+She is the proud parent of one graduate from and two students at Petra, where she began teaching in 2012.

 MATH & SCIENCE

 Mr. Knapp graduated from Concordia College in Seward, Nebraska, from which he earned a Bachelor of Science degree in Education with majors in Biology and Health.
 Mr. Knapp began his teaching career in 1995 and has taught at Lutheran schools in Denver, Colorado, and Salt Lake City, Utah, before coming to Petra in 2008.

 Jeff and his wife, Anneli, have two sons.
 His favorite historical figures are Meriwether Lewis and William Clark.